Do Mugshots Ever Go Away?

 Remove Mugshots From Google?

-One of the main requests that we receive here at RemoveMyMugshot.org is to have arrest records and private information removed from Google.
+One of the main requests we receive here at RemoveMyMugshot.org is to remove arrest records and private information from Google.
 We specialize in these types of requests.
-If your image has already been deleted from a mugshot publisher’s website then all you need to do is send a request to Google’s Webmaster Tools via the Search Console to have outdated content removed from Google’s index.
+Suppose your image has already been deleted from a mugshot publisher’s website.
+In that case, all you need to do is send a request to Google’s Webmaster Tools via the Search Console to have outdated content removed from Google’s index.
 These requests are automated and usually are completed within 24-48 hours.
-If the image is still live on the website you may have a harder time getting the image removed from Google’s search results.
-Google will still allow you to submit removal requests for illegal, harassing, or bullying content.
-Mugshots fall into a grey area for Google’s removal policies.
-We have gotten images taken out of the index but it is a rare occasion.
+If the image is still live on the website, you may have a more challenging time getting the image removed from Google’s search results.
+Google will still allow you to submit removal requests for illegal, harassing, or bullying content. how long do mugshot stay onlineMugshots fall into a grey area for Google’s removal policies.
+We have gotten images taken out of the index, but it is rare.

 Remove Arrest Information From The Internet?

-Sometimes you can remove your mugshot from a website at no cost simply by contacting them.
+Sometimes, you can remove your mugshot from a website at no cost simply by contacting them.
 We offer the most exhaustive list of websites and their contact information.
 We strongly encourage our readers to contact a website that is publishing their image and see if the website will remove the image.
-Sometimes they will take down the image after simply making the request.
-Other times they may ask for documentation regarding the disposition of your case in exchange for updating or removing the image from their website.
-Ultimately you have nothing to lose by sending a request to the website asking that the image be removed.
+Sometimes, they will take down the image after simply making the request.
+Other times, they may ask for documentation regarding the disposition of your case in exchange for updating or removing the image from their website.
+Ultimately, you have nothing to lose by sending a request to the website asking that the image be removed.

 Is Erase Mugshots Legit?

 The only legitimate mugshot removal company is RemoveMyMugshot.org.
 A company with a decade of crisis management, reputation management, ORM, SEO, and internet marketing experience.
 A company that has never partnered with arrests.org, mugshots.zone or bailbondsHQ, a company that does not advertise on websites that publish mugshots.
 We spawned out of Incept Technologies, LLC.
 A Florida-based design agency that was literally down the road from where the practice of mugshot publishing began.
-The Tampa Bay Times on Kennedy Blvd., a Tampa-based newspaper looking to supplement its declining readership with additional revenue thus creating the infamous mugshot gallery that many online publishers quickly adopted.
+The Tampa Bay Times on Kennedy Blvd., a Tampa-based newspaper, is looking to supplement its declining readership with additional revenue, thus creating the infamous mugshot gallery that many online publishers quickly adopted.
 The trend is reversing as many news outlets have started ditching these galleries as they become aware of the personal harm and damage that they cause to their own reader audience.
 Publisher Gannett has announced that it will no longer publish mugshots online.
 We are the only mugshot removal company that will prevent new mugshots from appearing in search engines like Google.